 The coherent states discussed here provide a way to define symbols and star products for such a formulation.
 We should expect that the commutative limit, which is the large $(c, h)$ limit, will then lead to the Einstein-Hilbert action.
-More details of how this can be carried out explicitly will be given elsewhere.

-A final remark is about the connection to the quantum Hall systems.
+Our results may also be interpreted in terms of a mock quantum Hall system.
 We have analyzed the quantum Hall problem in arbitrary dimensions in a series of papers and argued that the lowest Landau level of such systems model the corresponding noncommutative spaces \cite{KN}.
 Effective actions, edge states, etc. were analyzed in such cases.
 The present discussion may be viewed as another example of this, now applied to an infinite-dimensional case.